sngando88/logistic-regression-project-tutorial/README.md

 Meaning of each attribute:

-1. Age (numerical)
+1. Age (numerical).

-2. Job: Type of Job (categorical)
+2. Job: Type of Job (categorical).

-3. Marital: marital status (categorical)
+3. Marital: marital status (categorical).

-4. Education: (categorical)
+4. Education: (categorical).

-5. Default: has credit in default? (categorical)
+5. Default: has credit in default? (categorical).

-6. Housing: has housing loan? (categorical)
+6. Housing: has a housing loan? (categorical).

-7. Loan: has personal loan? (categorical)
+7. Loan: has a personal loan? (categorical).

-8. contact: contact communication type (categorcial)
+8. Contact: contact communication type (categorical).

-9. month: last contact month of year (categorical)
+9. Month: last contact month of the year (categorical).

-10. day_of_week: last contact day of the week (categorical)
+10. day_of_week: last contact day of the week (categorical).

-11. duration: last contact duration, in seconds (numerical)
+11. Duration: last contact duration, in seconds (numerical).

 Important note: this output highly affects the output target (if duration = 0, then y = 'no').
 Yet, the duration is not known  before a call is performed.
 Also, after the end of the call, y is obviously known.
 Consider if you should include it or not for a realistic predictive model.